 Bloodroot is a natural but powerful plant-based skin tag remover.
 Research shows that it does destroy skin cells.
 It can be highly toxic, and has been known to cause injury.
 Yet it does work, and there are many who feel it is a good answer to their skin tag problems.
 Doctors advise to use this with great caution, whether it is a single-ingredient application or whether it is part of an ointment.

-Mole and Wart Removal Creams Also Eliminate Skin Tags
+Creams Also Eliminate Skin Tags

 Are Skin Tags Harmless?